CCSP Domain #2: Cloud data security [updated 2022]

 Logging, storing and analyzing data events

-Candidates will need to understand the collection, verification, storage and analysis of data collected in a cloud environment.
+Candidates need to understand how to collect, verify, store and analyze data collected in a cloud environment.

 Chain of custody and nonrepudiation

-Candidates will need to understand the process of maintaining chain of custody to ensure data integrity while conducting forensic analysis and incident response.
+Candidates need to understand the process of maintaining the chain of custody to ensure data integrity while conducting forensic analysis and incident response.

 How to prepare for the CCSP exam

-- Official (ISC)² CCSP CBK Reference, Third Edition
+- Official (ISC)² CCSP CBK Reference, 3rd Edition

 - Official (ISC)² CCSP Practice Tests, 2nd Edition